AIV-Autonomous-Intelligent-Vehicles/hunter_ws/README.md

 ## Getting Started

-To get started with our project, follow these steps:
+To begin with our project, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/your-repo.git`
-2. Install the necessary dependencies: [link_to_installation_guide](installation_guide.md)
-3. Launch the simulation environment: `roslaunch your_package_name simulation.launch`
-4. Explore and contribute to our exciting journey into autonomous driving!

-## Contact Us

-If you're interested in our work or have any questions, feel free to reach out to us:

-- Follow us on social media: [Instagram](https://instagram.com/aiv_sejong?igshid=OGQ5ZDc2ODk2ZA==)

-We look forward to collaborating with you on this incredible adventure towards autonomous driving excellence!
+### 1. Install ROS Dependencies

+Execute the following commands to install ROS dependencies:

 ```bash
 sudo apt-get install ros-noetic-ros-control -y